-In 2018, Kali Puja is occurring on November 6.
-Welcome Maa Kali, the fiercest form of Goddess on Kali Pooja in 2018.
+Kali Puja is occurring on Sunday, October 27 in 2019.
+Welcome Maa Kali, the fiercest form of Goddess on Kali Pooja in 2019.
 Do you know the significance of black color of Maa Kali and how she brings positivity in our lives?
-Read on, to unfold the facts about Kali Puja in 2018.
+Read on, to unfold the facts about Kali Puja in 2019.

 Kali Puja is celebrated in the honor of the Dark Goddess, Maa Kaali.
 The festival of Kali Pooja is celebrated on the new-moon day of the Hindu month of Kartik, according to the Hindu calendar .